Cedar Hill, Texas

 Cedar Hill is a city in Dallas and Ellis counties in the U.S. state of Texas.
 It is located approximately 16 mi southwest of downtown Dallas and is situated along the eastern shore of Joe Pool Lake and Cedar Hill State Park.
 Per the 2020 United States census, the population was 49,148.
 Cedar Hill is a suburb of the city of Dallas and is part of the Best Southwest area, which includes the nearby cities of DeSoto, Duncanville, and Lancaster.

 Early in its history, Cedar Hill lay along a branch of the Chisholm Trail and served as the temporary county seat of Dallas County.
-In 1856, a tornado swept through the town killing nine people and destroying most of its buildings.
+In 1856, a tornado swept through the town, killing nine people and destroying most of its buildings.
 The seat of the county was moved to Dallas not long after.

 History

-Cedar Hill was founded around 1846 by a small group of settlers from the Peters Colony.
+Cedar Hill was founded circa 1846 by a small group of settlers from the Peters Colony.
 They came from Kentucky, Alabama, and surrounding areas to arrive in the Dallas area of North Texas; 197 families and 184 single men settled in what is now Cedar Hill, making it the largest settlement in the area at the time.

-Cedar Hill has five homes listed on the National Park Service's National Register of Historic Places, 4 historical structures on the Texas Historical Commission's list of Recorded Texas Historic Landmarks, and 2 graveyards designated as "Historical Texas Cemeteries" by the Texas Historical Commission, one of which is believed to be the oldest integrated cemetery in Dallas County.
+Cedar Hill has five homes listed on the National Park Service's National Register of Historic Places, four historical structures on the Texas Historical Commission's list of Recorded Texas Historic Landmarks, and two graveyards designated as "Historical Texas Cemeteries" by the Texas Historical Commission, one of which is believed to be the oldest integrated cemetery in Dallas County.

-1856 Tornado
+1856 tornado

 On April 29, 1856, Cedar Hill was struck by a tornado that claimed at least nine lives, damaged property, killed livestock, and reportedly left only two structures standing.
 Among the survivors was teacher and pastor, Robert Crawford.
 Crawford donated four acres of his land to church trustees to be designated as a free and indiscriminate public graveyard.
 Nine victims of the tornado were buried on Crawford's land.

 The graveyard lay lost for about 100 years.
 It was rediscovered and certified by the Texas Historical Commission in 2006, and was named the Crawford Tornado Graveyard.
 The graveyard was reconsecrated in a blessing ceremony on October 7, 2011.
 The Texas Historical Commission marker was officially placed on the site on April 29, 2012, the 156th anniversary of the tornado.